CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application.md

 is high enough.
 The verified bitstrings can then be concatenated and hashed to obtain a certified true random bitstring.

+###HERE WE HAVE TO WRITE SOMETHING ABOUT THE PROBLEMS THAT WE SOLVED IN THE TASKS AND PUT SOME PLOTS

 ## 2. Real-world problems which can be approached with Quantum Random Circuits

 Both the efficient random distribution sampling and certification of random bitstrings can be applied to practical use cases and eventually improve the classical solutions.

+### 2.1 Certification

 Certification is in fact a key feature of security systems.
 In fact, all classical systems use pseudo-random number generators (PRNG) based on an input variable called seed.
 Consequently, if a hacker were to uncover the seed, it would